Expense Tracking: Stay on Top of Your Finances Without a Budget

 Despite the resistance, creating a budget is what most financial professionals recommend, said Holly Peterson, financial consultant and owner of Elite Retirement Strategies in Pocatello, Idaho.
-But if you hate limiting your spending with a budget, you might want to take a few months off and focus instead on expense tracking.
+But if you really hate limiting your spending, let’s forget about budgeting for a minute and focus on expense tracking.

 “By tracking their spending, people can see where they’re overspending or where certain financial problems are,” Peterson said.
 “For instance, you might realize that you should probably start packing a lunch from home instead of buying every day.
 But if you’re not confronted with how much money you’re spending each week or month on takeout, you might never feel the need to change.”